Açaí palm: Fruit

 The fruit, commonly known as açaí or açaí berry, is a small, round, black-purple drupe about 25 mm in circumference, similar in appearance to a grape, but smaller and with less pulp and produced in branched panicles of 500 to 900 fruits.
 The exocarp of the ripe fruits is a deep purple color, or green, depending on the kind of açaí and its maturity.
 The mesocarp is pulpy and thin, with a consistent thickness of 1 mm or less.
 It surrounds the voluminous and hard endocarp, which contains a single large seed about 7–10 mm in diameter.
 The seed makes up about 60–80% of the fruit.
 The palm bears fruit year round but the berry cannot be harvested during the rainy season.
+The açaí palm is a light-loving plant, and fruit yields greatly decrease in amount and quality if the plants are shaded.

 Cultivation

 There are two harvests: one is normally between January and June, while the other is between August and December, producing larger volumes.
 In 2022, the state of Pará, which accounts for 90% of Brazil's total açaí economy, produced 8,158 t of açaí berries, generating US$26 million in revenue.
 The 2022 production was 209 times greater than the volume produced in 2012.